kiranhart/Auction-House/README.md

 ![logo](https://i.imgur.com/ENVi7Jn.png)

+### Yes the code is pretty messy, working on cleaning it up.
+Stuff inside the api folder is the new object structures.
+Impl package is said interfaces, managers, model, and settings.settingsv3 are also the 'new' format.
+Pretty much structuring this project like my other updated ones (github/tweetzy)

 **The most feature packed, up to date auction plugin on Spigot.
-1.8-1.18 support in a single jar.**
+1.8\* -1.21 support in a single jar.**
 **Auction House is the ultimate solution when it comes to server auctions.
 Unlike other auction plugins, auction house provides many features and is GUI based.**

+**1.8 - 1.15.0 support is limited, features may or may not work.
+Use the latest version.**

 <!-- Shields -->
 [![Discord](https://img.shields.io/discord/821837624272617473?color=7289DA&label=Discord&logo=discord&logoColor=7289DA)](https://discord.tweetzy.ca)